GibbonEdu/website/content/snippet/about-foundation.md

 - <strong>[Foundation Membership](mailto:support@gibbonedu.org)</strong> - Signal your commitment by becoming a member of the Gibbon Foundation.
 Membership includes an annual fee, gives you access to three online Foundation meetings per year between developers and other members, and your school would join a public list of members.
 Please contact us at support@gibbonedu.org for more information.
 <br><br>
-- <strong>[Value Added License](https://gibbonedu.com)</strong> - Support Gibbon development by purchasing a Value Added License.
+- <strong>[Catalyst License](https://gibbonedu.com)</strong> - Support Gibbon development by purchasing a Catalyst License.
 This gives you access to a suite of useful queries and commands in Query Builder.
 This license is offered in partnership with Gibbon Education Limited.
 <br><br>
 - <strong>[Flex Donation](https://www.paypal.com/paypalme/gibbonedu)</strong> - Contribute any amount at any time.
 We appreciate that not all schools are in a position to offer such support, whilst thankfully receiving support from those schools who are.